paylayio/paylayio.github.io/identityserver/docker.md

 ### Environment variable file

-Create a file called `env_file` containing the following contents, and save it to a location on your machine.
-We refer to this location as `/users/example/docker` for the remainder of this guide.
+Create a file called `identityserver_env` containing the following contents, and save it to a location on your machine.
 ~~~ ini
 PayLay:IdentityServer:Rdbms=Sqlite
 PayLay:IdentityServer:ConnectionString=Data Source=/paylay/identityserver.sqlite